 Will you be able to add more charcoal mid-grill?

 If you are required to add more charcoal while cooking, you must wait until the coal has cooled off completely.
 If you add hot coals to the grill, it shall result in a flare-up which might damage the grill.

 How long does it take charcoal to go out

 When you see the flame turning smaller and the spark becoming smaller, you know that the charcoal is about to go off.
 In the case of smaller fires, it takes about 30-45 minutes for the charcoal to extinguish.
 It takes about two hours for the charcoal to extinguish in case of a bigger fire.

 If you wish to put out the fire in the charcoal soon, then with a shovel, cover the charcoal either with dirt or sand.
 This shall stop the flow of air and oxygen on the charcoal; thus, the fire shall turn out.
 If you are waiting for the charcoal to burn out on its own, you must wait until it turns white.
 Keep water handy just in case of emergency.

 Shall you be able to relight old charcoal?

-Yes, you can certainly be able to relight old charcoal as long as it has heat in it. once it turns completely cold, it shall not relight.
-By holding them up to the light you can determine if you shall be able to relight that briquette of charcoal or not.
-If you are able to see a red glow in the center then you can relight the charcoal.
-If there is an absence of a red glow in it then it is better to use fresh charcoal in that case.
+Yes, you can certainly be able to relight old charcoal as long as it has heat in it.
+Once it turns completely cold, it shall not relight.
+By holding them up to the light, you can determine if you can relight that briquette of charcoal or not.
+If you can see a red glow in the center, you can relight the charcoal.
+If there is an absence of a red glow in it, then it is better to use fresh charcoal in that case.